 At eight years old Tung was selling cigarettes in the streets of Bien Hoa, Vietnam.
 At the fall of Saigon in 1975, his brother-in-law, a blond-haired blue-eyed 22-year-old American US Air Force GI used his contacts to sneak Tung’s family out of Saigon.
 Tung, his parents, and his seven siblings embarked on a three-month journey to Astoria, Oregon to begin their new life in America.
 After high school, Tung pursued an electrical engineering degree.
 Tung attended law school while holding a full time job with US WEST Communications performing various engineering roles with the phone company.
 Soon after graduating from law school, Tung was promoted to the position of Director of Technology Planning with USWEST Communications in Denver, Colorado to apply his expertise in engineering and law in the new era of modern telecommunications.

-A year into the new position, wireless excitement circulated in the telecommunications industry.
+In 1994, wireless excitement circulated in the telecommunications industry.
 The industry’s dream of having every American owning affordable cell phones became a reality.
 In 1995, Tung was recruited by Western Wireless in Seattle, Washington to build out wireless infrastructures across multiple markets as fast as possible.
 Tung jumped at the chance to join the start-up company, which became T-Mobile five years later.
 During Tung’s 14-year tenure with T-Mobile, he made significant contributions to its infrastructure by building and expanding cell towers and rooftop sites across the US.

 In the depth of winter, Tung enjoys catching Dungeness crabs in the Seattle Puget Sound and hunting deer and elk on Terabonne’s clients’ properties.

 Your message was successfully sent.
 We will contact you within 24 hours, likely sooner.